 Set up Office for iOS

 Tap any Office app like Word to launch it.

-Tap Sign in if you already have a Microsoft Account or an Office 365 work or school account.
+Sign in with your Microsoft Account or Office 365 work or school account and tap Next.

 Tap Turn on Notifications to enable alerts or Not Now to opt out.